mlflow/mlflow/docs/source/pipelines.rst

 real-time scoring.
 Steps accept a collection of well-defined inputs and produce well-defined outputs according to user-defined configurations and code.
-MLflow Pipelines intelligently caches step outputs, ensuring that steps are only executed if their inputs, code, or configurations have changed.
+MLflow Pipelines intelligently caches step outputs, ensuring that steps are only executed if their inputs, code, or configurations have changed, or if such changes have occurred in dependent steps.
 Steps are composed to form :ref:`Pipelines <pipelines-key-concept>`.

 .. code-block:: python
   :caption: Example Python code defining an estimator that is fit during the |train step|